bitrix24/b24restdocs/api-reference/bizproc/bizproc-activity/bizproc-activity-log.md

 {% note alert "TO-DO _not exported to prod_" %}

-- The description needs to include what this log is, where it is stored, and what it looks like.
+- The description needs to include what this log is, where it is located, and what it looks like.
 - Parameter types and a link to the types page are missing.
 - It needs to clarify what the unique identifier is and why it is needed.
 - There is no note about required parameters.